 BEN HOGAN PERSEVERANCE AWARD 2018

-Texas Health Ben Hogan Sports Medicine and the Ben Hogan Foundation presented the inaugural Ben Hogan Award of Perseverance and $20,000 in scholarships to a high school student and a collegiate athlete at the Ben Hogan Foundation breakfast on May 6 at the Ben Hogan Learning Center at The First Tee.
+Texas Health Ben Hogan Sports Medicine and the Ben Hogan Foundation presented the 2nd Annual Ben Hogan Award of Perseverance and $40,000 in scholarships to two high school student and two collegiate athlete at the Ben Hogan Foundation breakfast on April 26th at Colonial Country Club.

-In honor of Ben Hogan’s devotion to the game of golf and his determination to control his own destiny, Texas Health Ben Hogan and the Ben Hogan Foundation have come together to honor athletes with that same determination.
+In honor of Ben Hogan’s devotion to the game of golf and his determination to control his own destiny, Texas Health Ben Hogan Sports Medicine and the Ben Hogan Foundation have come together to honor athletes with that same determination.
 The Ben Hogan Award of Perseverance will annually recognize students, in high school and college, who have overcome adversity or injury to return and excel in their respective sport(s).

 “Perhaps there is no more iconic figure in the history of sports that epitomized an individual ‘persevering’ in life,” said Robert Stennett, CEO of the Ben Hogan Foundation.
 “We believe Mr. Hogan would be very proud of these two young adults who overcame significant challenges and persevered.”